btc-c0der/omega-btc-ai/src/omega_bots_bundle/README.md

 - **Exchange Connectors**: Standardized interfaces for cryptocurrency exchanges via CCXT
 - **CLI Interface**: Command-line interface for managing and running bots
 - **Containerization Ready**: Designed for deployment in containers/kubernetes
+- **Project-wide .env Support**: Automatic loading of credentials from any .env file in the project

 ## 🚀 Sacred Installation